slowrunner/Carl/Projects/EasyPiCamSensor/README.md

   * (Does not use TTS)

 - teach_me_colors.py
   * Allows adding or re-learning one or more colors
+  * Outputs to config_easypicamsensor.json.new
+  * (Copy to config_easypicamsensor.json for use)

 - delete_a_color.py
-  * Allows testing and easily deleting a poor performing color from the config_easypicamsensor.json file
+  * Allows testing and easily deleting a poor performing color
+  * Outputs to config_easypicamsensor.json.new file
+  * (Copy to config_easypicamsensor.json for use)

 # Credits

-- Color sensing based on work of Nicole Parrot
+- Color sensing code based on work of Nicole Parrot
   https://github.com/CleoQc/GoPiGoColorDetection

 - Motion / Gesture Detection based on the work of Dave Jones at https://github.com/waveform80/picamera_demos

 # DISCLAIMER

+First, Thank you for trying my EasyPiCamSensor.

 There are certainly more elegant ways of doing this.
 This is the best I could do with my limited understanding of Python and the Pi Camera.